 - Start Date: May 2017

-- Objective: Windsurf round the mainland coastline of Europe, from Russia (border in Barents Sea) to Russia (border in Black Sea)
+- Objective: to windsurf the mainland coastline of Europe from Russia to Russia

 - Mode of travel: Windsurfer

 - Estimated Distance: 15000km (crow flies, so a big underestimate!)

 - Also known as: Jono (also Juan, Joan, Juano etc... )

 Jonathan Dunnett almost became a psychologist, was for a long time a windsurfing instructor, was briefly a telephone pole replacement co-ordinator, and spent a good few years lost - during which time he nearly became an electrician.
 He now adventures, and writes.
 He funds his modest needs by working on websites.
 At the time of writing he also works on a mental health programme that encourages walking and talking.
 He is better at the former.

 He was born in London in 1974 and progressed through school, university and adult life - failing, like many of us, to find his niche.
 He struggled, but was good at hiding that.

 He'd long wanted to windsurf around Britain, and had hidden that too.

 Jono had a "rough patch" and probably ended up depressed.
 Life was failed relationships, career nothingness, inability to find pleasure in anything, lack of enthusiasm for any of the standard pathways that life seemed to offer.
 "You can get drugs for that" people told him "Go see a doctor!"